 Capture time-tracking data without leaving your base

-Connect the time tracker block to relevant projects, and let team members easily report time spent as they work.
+Connect the time tracker app to relevant projects, and let team members easily report time spent as they work.

 Step 1: Create a field for logging time tracked.